Full Text of 1978 Treaty

 wanted by said authorities to complete a judicially pronounced penalty of depriva

-tion of liberty for an offense committed within the territory of the requesting Party.
+tion of liberty for an offense committed within the territory of the requesting Party. - For an offense committed outside the territory of the requesting Party, the

 requested Party shall grant extradition if: